exasol/pytest-plugins/pytest-slc/README.md

 # pytest-exasol-slc Plugin

-The `pytest-exasol-backend` plugin is a collection of pytest fixtures commonly used for testing projects related to Exasol.
-In particular, it provides unified access to both Exasol On-Prem and SaaS backends.
-This eliminates the need to build different sets of tests for different backends.

-## Features

-* Provides session level fixtures that can be turned into connection factories for the database and the BucketFS.
-* Automatically makes the tests running on the selected backends.
-* Allows selecting either or both backends from the CLI that executes the pytest.
+The `pytest-exasol-slc` plugin provides a pytest fixture for uploading a script language container into the database.
+The fixture is backend agnostic.
+It runs for the selected backends (see the documentation for the `pytest-exasol-backend` plugin).

 ## Installation

-The pytest-exasol-saas plugin can be installed using pip:
+The pytest-exasol-slc plugin can be installed using pip:

 ```shell
 pip install pytest-exasol-slc